Diyarsh/Store_Banner_Gen/README.md

 - `templates/index.html`: The HTML template for the web interface.
 - `static/style.css`: The CSS file for styling (if any).
 - `README.md`: This file.

-## Contact

-If you have any questions, please feel free to contact me at [your-email@example.com].